 The company recommends taking 3 capsules up to two times per day.
 Each bottle contains 100 capsules.

 Many researchers have studied turmeric and its compound curcumin.
 Curcumin appears to have a strong anti-inflammatory effect, which may help reduce symptoms in some cases.

 Many supplements containing turmeric will also contain black pepper, which may help the body absorb and use the turmeric effectively.

-That said, there is currently not enough strong evidence to make any definite claims about curcumin’s benefits for joint pain.
-However, the anti-inflammatory effect is well noted, and many people do take the supplement for its potential to relieve joint pain.
+That said, there is currently not enough strong evidence to make definite claims about curcumin’s benefits for joint pain.
+However, many people note the anti-inflammatory effect and take the supplement for its potential to relieve joint pain.

-Boswellia, or frankincense, is another natural supplement that may be helpful in maintaining healthy joints.
-Like turneric, boswellia also has an anti-inflammatory effect in the body.
+Boswellia, or frankincense, is another natural supplement that may help maintain healthy joints.
+Like turmeric, Boswellia also has an anti-inflammatory effect in the body.
 Reducing inflammation in areas such as the joints may help reduce pain.

-However, much of the research into these compounds has been from small studies, meaning that there is not enough strong evidence to make any definite claims about their safety or effectiveness.
+However, much of the research into these compounds has been from small studies, meaning there is not enough strong evidence to make definite claims about their safety or effectiveness.

 Tamarind seed may be another natural alternative to traditional joint supplements.
 The seed contains a number of antioxidants that have an anti-inflammatory effect and may support the joints.
 Some research suggests that it may even be anti-arthritic.